hovestadt/conumee/README.md

 conumee package
 ================

-Enhanced copy-number variation analysis using Illumina 450k methylation arrays.
+Enhanced copy-number variation analysis using Illumina DNA methylation arrays.

 Please see the vigniette (inst/doc/) for more details.